Workplace conflict is not rare, but its price tag is alarming.

-That figure translates to nearly 385 million workdays wasted yearly—and it is based on study data from more than a decade ago.
+That figure translates to nearly 385 million workdays wasted each year—and it is based on data from more than a decade ago.
 Considering current salary increases and workplace demands, the real cost might now be closer to half a trillion dollars.

 The fallout does not stop at frustration and wasted time.
 Stress, sickness, low morale, project failures, and even employee turnover are common outcomes.